chafikkhaoula/PrivHealth/paper/validation_note.md

-# Prototype validation note — not final paper evidence
+# Early prototype validation note — archived

+> **Status:** This note documents an early 2,000-record software-validation
+> run completed on 22 July 2026.
+It is retained for development history and
+> is not the final experimental evidence reported in the accepted paper.

 Date: 22 July 2026